 Like single pieces of art, groupings placed above furniture or fireplaces look more cohesive when they imitate the shape of the feature below.

 For example, four pieces of art could be arranged in a square to match a square shaped fireplace below.

 Likewise, artwork could be arranged horizontally over the rectangular length of a sofa.
 Follow the same proportional ratios (golden section) with wall groupings as you do with single pieces of art; 2:3, 3:5.

 Symmetrical wall groupings

-This home decor style works well in formal room designs, which are based on symmetry and vertical lines.
+This home decor style works well in formal room design, which is based on symmetry and vertical lines.
 Symmetry is for those who prefer a sense of order, balance and calm.